 Bonus tip: if launching, ask friends to rate & review your app to give you a head start.

 - Ask at the right time

 - Catch happy/unhappy customers and treat them distinctively

 - Provide flawless support

-Here you go: a foolproof and easy-to-implement system to ensure better app store ratings & app store reviews which will improve your app store ranking.
+Here you go: a foolproof and easy-to-implement system to ensure better app rating & reviews hence better store ratings which will improve your app store ranking.